 Overall, I really liked Flashfood.
 I got some great deals through the app, and found it worked really well.

 I saved money!
 Most items were about 50% off, which is a great deal.

 It’s great for the environment!
 By using Flashfood, I helped to use up perfectly good food that likely would have been destined for the landfill.

 I don’t love that there isn’t a dedicated Flashfood cashier in my Superstore.
 I’ve been lucky, and haven’t had to wait in line, but I’ve seen lines 10 people deep for Superstore Customer Service on occasion, and it would stink to have to wait that long for a simple pickup.

 Get the Flashfood app here.
-You’ll get $5 in credit on your first purchase (and we’ll get a discount, too).
+Use code MICK255W6 to get $5 in credit on your first purchase (and we’ll get a discount, too).

 Looking for something else?

 - We review HelloFresh Canada meal kits

 - A vegetarian’s review of Chefs Plate meal kit